 TCNJ does not use the Writing sections of the SAT or ACT.
 SAT II Subject Tests are NOT required.

 Recommendations (not required)

-TCNJ strongly encourages transfer applicants to submit a letters of recommendation.
-It is not necessary to use The Common Application Teacher Evaluation form, College Official form, or the Secondary School final report.
+TCNJ strongly encourages transfer applicants to submit between one and three letters of recommendation.
+When submitting letters of recommendation it is not necessary to use The Common Application Teacher Evaluation form, College Official form, or the Secondary School final report.
 It is preferred that recommendations for transfer students come from college instructors, college advisors, or other college officials.
-If these are unobtainable, however, recommendations from high school teachers, guidance counselors, coaches, employers, or extracurricular advisors may also be submitted.
+If these are unobtainable recommendations from high school teachers, guidance counselors, coaches, employers, or extracurricular advisors may also be submitted.